-Indecision is prevalent at the moment, with uncertain political and macroeconomic factors, the opaque nature of ongoing regulatory reform in many sectors, and increasing division in society between the affluent and the struggling.
-There is a distinct shortage of accurate crystal balls right now, and there appears to me to be increasing indecision in professional services firms.
-As a result many firms are refining the art of “me too” – just mimicking competitors and trying to stay safe in the middle of the herd.
+Indecision is prevalent at the moment, with the opaque nature of ongoing regulatory reform in many areas, and increasing division in society between the affluent and the struggling, and a pandemic with a few natural disasters chucked in.
+There is a distinct shortage of accurate crystal balls right now, and consequently there is inccreasing indecision in professional services firms…and not just in distribution, but in institutional-land too.
+As a result many firms are refining the art of “running with the herd” – just mimicking competitors and trying to stay safe in the middle of the pack.

 Yet, we all know the stories and admire the folk who have built incredible professional services businesses and we continually fail to learn from their successes.
 No matter whether we look at a Warren Buffet or an Arthur Andersen there is a single common denominator that is the foundation of their growth and market position:

 No matter what others in the market believed to be the right way forward, and no matter that they too lacked accurate crystal balls, each professional services firm leader who has built something magnificent has done so by being willing to make many many decisions.
 Sure they have made some big decisions very well, and usually the focus of the analysis of their success is upon a particular decision which is deemed to be the catalyst for their growth.